zsanjay/CS-Notes/Behavioral Questions/Invygo.md

 #### 1. Tell me about yourself?

-My name is Sanjay Mehta, Currently, I am working as  a senior software engineer with Hidubai and I have over six years of experience in designing, developing and maintaining robust scalable solutions.
+My name is Sanjay Mehta, I was born and brought up in Delhi, India.
+Currently, I am working as  a senior software engineer with Hidubai and I have over six years of experience in designing, developing and maintaining robust scalable solutions.
 I have started my career in 2018 as a software engineer with Ioptibiz solutions Pvt ltd, which was an ERP product based startup, where I was responsible for create ATS workflow and implementation of various new features like bench management etc, which laid a solid foundation in programming and problem-solving skills.

-Throughout my career, I have worked with various frameworks and programming languages, including Java , Spring Framework, AWS, Javascript, and React js.
+Throughout my career, I have worked with various frameworks and programming languages, including Java , Spring Framework, Hibernate, AWS, HTML, CSS, Javascript, and React js.
 I have a strong background in developing web and enterprise application.
 In my most recent role was with Ernst and Young, where I was responsible for designing and developing the cloud based server less architecture of the video based annual pension statement system.
 This project not only honed my technical skills but also improved my abilities in teamwork and communication.

 In my current role, with Hidubai, which is a business directory, where user can find all the local businesses in Dubai and make informed decision based on the reviews and ratings and My role is to design and develop various micro services like search service and upload service and as well as I collaborate with the team members on various parts of the application.